Website icon Xpert.Digital

 How did the investigation proceed in detail?

-The main focuses are:
+The main focus areas are:

 • The report lists further figures and statistics, such as the number of measures by country and product group, as well as ongoing procedures, reviews and circumventions.